 The Consulate General

-The area of jurisdiction of the Austrian Consulate General in New York includes the US-States Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont as well as the British Overseas Territory Bermuda.
+On our Website we want to provide important information about and around Austria and other important topics about and around the area of the jurisdiction of the Austrian Consulate General in New York which includes the US-States Connecticut, Illlinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont and Wisconsin as well as the British Overseas Territory Bermuda.

 Austrian Consulate General